Extended Reality (XR) in the Pharmaceutical Industry

 • VR is used in clinical trials.

-And these are just a few examples.
+And these are just a few examples of AR and VR in healthcare and pharmaceutical research.
 There are also VR-supported ocular-motor impairment diagnostics or VR-controlled surgical robots.
 According to some research, VR and AR in pharma could add approximately $1.5 trillion to the global economy by 2030.
 What are the problems XR in pharma solves, then?

 Data visualization

-Thanks to XR in pharma, you can review 3D assets and view 3D models at full scale.
+Thanks to extended reality in the pharmaceutical industry, you can review 3D assets and view 3D models at full scale.
 It enables scientists and engineers to inspect data in a spatial context and visualize their models at full scale.
 They have an amazing opportunity to immerse themselves in the world of pharmaceutical data, assess the look and feel, scale, and spatial elements of the drug or other pharma product in a more intuitive way.
-By using VR and AR they can see their products in their world, their office, laboratory or factory.
+By using AR and VR data visualization they can see their products in their world, their office, laboratory or factory.
 Doesn’t it sound impressive to interact with virtual molecules?

 Virtual learning and training